-Professor and Head of Politics
+Professor of Politics and Head of Department

 Message from Head of Department of Sociology

 Welcome to the Department of Sociology at Sussex!
 We are delighted that you have chosen to study with us and hope that you enjoy your time here, both in your studies and your social life.